Are you curious to know more about the types of hawks in Ohio?

 The Red-Tailed Hawk (Buteo jamaicensis) is a large bird of the hawk family that is common throughout much of North America.
 It has distinctive reddish-brown feathers on its back and is adept at soaring and gliding in search of small mammals and other prey.
 It can also be identified by its sharp, shrill call, which sounds like screeching or screaming.

-The Red-Tailed Hawk typically inhabits temperate open land or grassy meadows, but it can also be found in woodlands and other closed land habitats.
+The Red-Tailed Hawk typically inhabits temperate open land or grassy meadows, but it can also be found in woodlands and other closed-land habitats.
 One of the most distinctive traits of the Red-Tailed Hawk, one of the various types of hawks in Ohio, is its hunting prowess.
-The species hunts from perches—utilizing its sharp vision to identify prey from afar—or its powerful wings to slowly “float” and observe prey below.
+The species hunts from perches, utilizing its sharp vision to identify prey from afar or its powerful wings to slowly “float” and observe prey below.Â

 Contrary to popular belief, the Red-Tailed Hawk does not usually hunt in a flock but individually.
-However, multiple hawks may hunt together on certain occasions if there is plenty of food nearby for them to feast upon.
+However, multiple hawks may hunt together on certain occasions if there is plenty of food nearby to feast upon.
 When attacking prey such as rodents, rabbits, squirrels, birds, lizards, or frogs, they will dive at high speeds with their feet held out high, ready to apprehend their dinner midair.

 8. Broad-Winged Hawk

-The Broad-Winged Hawk is a small species of hawk residing in the United States and Central America.
-This hawk is one of the most widespread raptors found in North America, as it is often seen soaring above forests and even open fields.
-With its bright features, this bird is easily spotted due to its orange shoulders and unique rusty brown stripes on their underbellies.
+The Broad-Winged Hawk is a small species of hawk that lives in the United States and Central America.
+It is one of the most widespread raptors in North America, often seen soaring above forests and even open fields.
+This bird is easily spotted with its bright features due to its orange shoulders and unique rusty brown stripes on its underbelly.Â

-The adult Broad-Winged Hawks is one of the different types of hawks in Ohio and typically have a wingspan of about 39 inches and weigh about 10 ounces.
+The adult Broad-Winged Hawk is one of the different types of hawks in Ohio.
+It typically has a wingspan of about 39 inches and weighs about 10 ounces.
 This breed of hawk generally feeds on insects, reptiles, frogs, small mammals, birds, and berries.
-Additionally, they hunt from perches high up in trees or fly through the sky to spot their prey.
+Additionally, it hunts from perches high up in trees or flies through the sky to spot its prey.Â

 Partnered with its vocal nature, this rare form of hunting makes them easily distinguishable amongst other types of hawks in Ohio.
 In addition to having loud calls while perched in dead trees or flying overhead during migration season, it will also do low “teeoo” dives during courtship displays partway down toward a potential mate or territory rivals.